SSederberg/FOAAS-Java/README.md

 # JFOAAS
-A Java FX GUI for Fuck Of As A Service (FOASS)
+A Java API for Fuck Off As A Service (FOAAS)